-(1) Reflects the sale by the Company of 4,750,000 shares of Class A Common

-Stock at an offering price of \$23 per share, less estimated offering expenses of \$9.4 million, including Underwriters' discounts.
+- ----- - (1) Reflects the sale by the Company of 4,750,000 shares of Class A Common Stock at an estimated offering price of \$21 per share, less estimated offering expenses of \$9.0 million, including Underwriters' discounts.
 In connection with the Offerings, the Company will pay the \$25.0 million License Fee to NSI, which consists of a \$5 million cash payment upon the consummation of the Offerings, a \$10 million short-term note due on January 15, 1997 and a \$10 million long-term note due on January 15, 1998.
 The \$5 million cash payment and the \$10 million short-term note will be paid from the proceeds of the Offerings.
 Approximately \$15.0 million of the net proceeds of the Offerings will also be used to repay a portion of the S Distribution Notes.
 The Company estimates that, at the Offerings, it will reserve between \$60.0 million and \$70.0 million of cash on hand for repayment of the S Distribution Notes.
-The balance of the S Distribution Notes are expected to be repaid from cash generated by operations.

-- (2) Reflects the conversion by the Existing Stockholders of 7,190,500 shares of Class B Common Stock into Class A Common Stock.
-Of these shares, 2,855,000 shares will be contributed by the Existing Stockholders, prior to the Offerings, to the Company and NSI and its affiliates (other than the Company) for issuance in connection with the Distributor Options and employee stock bonus awards and 4,335,500 shares will be sold in the Offerings.
-Also reflects 14,500 shares of Class A Common Stock that will be issued immediately following the Reorganization and prior to the Offerings upon exercise of options by an executive officer of the Company and which shares will be sold in the Offerings.
-Also reflects estimated deferred compensation and additional paid-in capital of \$28.4 million, \$5.3 million of which represents the estimated compensation expense related to the employee stock bonus awards granted to employees of the Company, NSI and its affiliates which vest over a period of four years and \$23.1 million of which represents the estimated compensation expense related to the one-time grant of the Distributor Options with an exercise price at 25% of the initial public offering price to independent distributors (non-employees) of the Company immediately prior to the Offerings.
+The balance of the S Distribution Notes are expected to be repaid from cash generated by operations. - (2) Reflects the conversion by the Existing Stockholders of 5,705,000 shares of Class B Common Stock into Class A Common Stock.
+Of these shares, 2,855,000 shares will be contributed by the Existing Stockholders, prior to the Offerings, to the Company and NSI and its affiliates (other than the Company) for issuance in connection with the Distributor Options and employee stock bonus awards and 2,850,000 shares will be sold in the Offerings.
+Also reflects estimated deferred compensation and additional paid-in capital of \$25.9 million, \$4.8 million of which represents the estimated compensation expense related to the employee stock bonus awards granted to employees of the Company, NSI and its affiliates which vest over a period of four years and \$21.1 million of which represents the estimated compensation expense related to the one-time grant of the Distributor Options with an exercise price at 25% of the initial public offering price to independent distributors (non-employees) of the Company immediately prior to the Offerings.
 See "Shares Eligible for Future Sale." - (3) No adjustment has been made to give effect to the Company's earned and undistributed taxable S corporation earnings for the period from October 1, 1996, through the S Termination Date.
 The Company anticipates the increase in the S Distribution Notes will be approximately \$10 million and \$15 million.
 See "The Reorganization and S Corporation Distribution." - (4) Reflects the issuance of \$81.9 million of S Distribution Notes to the Selling Stockholders in respect of the earned and undistributed taxable S corporation earnings and capital at September 30, 1996, that would have been distributed had the Subsidiaries' S corporation status been terminated on September 30, 1996.
 Approximately \$15.0 million of the net proceeds of the Offerings will be used to repay a portion of the S Distribution Notes. - (5) Reflects the contribution by the Existing Stockholders of their interests in the Subsidiaries in exchange for shares of Class B Common Stock. - (6) Reflects the recognition of a deferred tax asset of \$5.8 million.
 In connection with the Reorganization, the Company will record deferred tax assets for U.S. Federal and state income taxes as if the Company had been taxed as a C corporation rather than as an S corporation since inception. - (7) Excludes 1,605,000 shares held by the Company and reserved for issuance upon exercise of the Distributor Options.